James-Alwin/AI-Fraud-Detection-Dashboard/README.md

 )
 ```

-The `class_weight="balanced"` setting gives greater importance to the minority class in the highly imbalanced fraud dataset.
+The `class_weight="balanced"` setting gives greater importance to the minority fraud class in the highly imbalanced dataset.

-### Logistic Regression
+### 📈 Logistic Regression

 Logistic Regression is trained as a comparison model.